100mslive/100ms-docs/common/live-streaming.md

 ![Go live](/docs/docs/v2/live-streaming-go-live.gif)

 1. To go live for the first time, join the room as a `broadcaster` and start the live stream
-2. Once the stream has started, join the room as an `hls-viewer` — you should be able to see the ongoing live stream
+2. Once the stream has started, join the room as an `hls-viewer` and you should be able to see the ongoing live stream
 3. Use chat messages to interact between the viewer and the broadcaster

 ### Customize the stream